The 6-week dairy-free and gluten-free experiment

 Going dairy-free and gluten-free can make a huge difference to how you feel overall, along with vaginal or urinary tract symptom improvements.
 Until you try, you’ll never know, so let’s get cracking!

-Doing the GF and DF diet
+Doing the gluten-free and dairy-free diet

 The usual time frame if you’re doing an experiment with gluten and dairy is six weeks.
 If you don’t do well with gluten or dairy, niggling symptoms will fade away, for example, digestive problems like diarrhoea, bloating, gas or constipation.
 Vagina symptoms may also see a slow decline.